-A 747 Carried Two Beluga Whales From China To Iceland
+A 747 Carried 2 Beluga Whales From China To Iceland

 Two female beluga whales have finally arrived in Iceland, where they will enjoy a sanctuary in cool coastal waters.
 But the longtime performers from an aquarium in China had quite the journey to get there.